keithagroves/mt-eyerest/README.md

 ## Features

 - Automatically reminds you to take a break every 20 minutes.
+- **Follows the 20-20-20 Eye Rule**: Encourages eye health by reminding you to rest your eyes by looking at something 20 feet away for at least 20 seconds.
 - Displays a semi-opaque overlay on the screen with instructions.
 - Plays a bell sound to indicate the end of the break period.
 - Skip option for immediately resuming work.
 - Easily accessible from the macOS status bar.

 ## Installation